NYC’s brilliant plan to capitalize on land no one else wants

 “The constraints of these irregular and narrow lots have provided an opportunity to vary the units within our design,” he explains over email.
 “Unlike larger or more conventional projects, which often provide cookie-cutter repetitions of apartments, our seven units range from a micro-studio with a front stoop, to studios and loft studios, to a one- and two-bedroom unit.”

 Will any of these ideas be realized as the city pushes forward with its ambitious plans for building 300,000 units of affordable housing within the next decade?
 That’s the plan.
-A NYC Department of Housing Preservation & Development spokesperson says that HUD will now work with each of the five teams (which also include Michael Sorkin Studio and the collective OBJ) to develop their proposals, helping them finalize their plans to connect with developers.
+A NYC Department of Housing Preservation & Development spokesperson says that HPD will now work with each of the five teams (which also include Michael Sorkin Studio and the collective OBJ) to develop their proposals, helping them finalize their plans to connect with developers.
 They’ll designate which city-owned odd lots it will offer for potential development by the end of the year.

 If all goes to plan, each of the proposals could eventually become a model for other affordable developments across the city–and potentially prove to other developers that odd lots, not to mention the expertise of architects when it comes to designing for them, are worthy investments.
 Frampton puts it, “New York City’s housing crisis is fundamentally an issue of quantity, but also quality.”